-From last year we started are Sea Turtle Awareness Course and been great fun teaching this, and we received amazing feedback on this course.
-2 Dives one day course.
+From last year we started offering the PADI Sea Turtle Awareness Course and it's been great fun teaching this, and we have received amazing feedback on this course - 2 Dives and is a one day course.

 We now offer the PADI Equipment Specialty Course here at Tranquility Island Resort and from this month offering our Rescue Workshop (for Rescue Diver or above to refresh skills from your Rescue Diver Course).

 Don't Forget we also many other courses right from first time, to Open Water to Divemaster and also lots of PADI specialty courses.
 We also had the pleasure of presenting two people award of PADI's Master Scuba Diver well done Josh Stewart and Patrick Swain on your achievements.